EmilyMarkowitz-NOAA/BestScriptingPractices/README.md

 So, what is actually happening in this script?
 I just wrote it, so I know, in this moment, exactly what is going on.
 But will “future me” know?
-They are pretty forgetful and like quick answers.
-As to not upset them, it might be best to write them a few notes in the document right now.
-We can easily do that with a single hash mark (\#) before comment text.
+Future me is pretty forgetful and likes quick answers.
+As to not upset future me, it might be best to write them a few notes in the document right now.
+We can easily do that with a single (or more, if you like) hash mark (\#) before comment text.
 See below how I integrate it into the script we just wrote.

 Admittedly, I don’t usually write this many comments, but for the purposes of this example I want to be extra explicit.